spitbol/spitbol-docs/minimal.md

 Convert  _reg_ from words to bytes.

-That is, multiply by CFP$B . this is a no-op *CFP$B  is one.
+That is, multiply by CFP$B .
+This is a no-op if CFP$B  is one.

 *   8.2  BTW  _reg_

-Convert  _reg_ from bytes to words

-By dividing _reg_ by CFP$B discarding the fraction. no-op *CFP$B is one
+Convert _reg_ from bytes to words by dividing _reg_ by CFP$B discarding the fraction. no-op CFP$B is one

 The following instructions provide for conversion of one word integer values (addresses) to and from the full signed integer format.

 *   8.3  MTI   _opn_

 The value of _opn_ (an address) is moved as a positive integer to the integer accumulator.

 *   8.4  MFI   _opn,plbl_

-The value currently stored in the integer accumulator is moved to _opn_ as an address it is in the range 0 to
+The value currently stored in the integer accumulator is moved to _opn_ as an address it is in the range 0 to CFP$M inclusive.
-CFP$M inclusive.

-IftThe accumulator value is outside this range, *then* the result in _opn_ is undefined and control is passed to _plbl_.
+If the accumulator value is outside this range, then the result in _opn_ is undefined and control is passed to _plbl_.

 MFI destroys the value of (IA) whether or not integer overflow is